 Students are broken into groups of four and each group is given a set of two images of Torrey Pines (one from Santa Rosa Island and one from La Jolla, California).
 Using the observation sheet attached or any recording template, students discuss with their group the similarities and differences of the two images of Torrey pines and then research the distribution of the trees.
 Students then come up with conclusions as to why the trees are only found in San Diego and on Santa Rosa Island.

-Watch the Rotation Tale in “The West of the West.”
+Watch the Rotation Tale in The West of the West.
 Students take notes.
 With this tale it would be beneficial to pause the video every now and then so that the students can record the diagrams as well as the dialogue.

 From the tale students learn how the islands broke off from California and were turned around clockwise 90-120 degrees and because of the depth of the continental shelf, the Channel Islands show as mountaintops that happen to stick up above present sea level.
 The four northern Channel Islands presently occupy the southern edge of a rotated block called the “Transverse Ranges Block” and started out on a north-south line west of San Diego.